Art Collection David and Lola Leder, Chemnitz/Berlin

 On November 22, 1927, 71 works were offered at an auction by F.A.C.
 Prestel from the “estate of a well-known Frankfurt art lover”, which had probably previously been in David Leder’s collection and had been for sale at the Amsler & Ruthardt auction in 1925.

+The Leder family was persecuted as Jews from 1933 on.
 In 1935, David Leder and his wife Lola sent artworks and books on loan to the Tel Aviv Museum.

-On the History of the Leder Family
+On the Leder Family

 David Leder came to Chemnitz from Jassy in Romania in 1889 as a one-year-old child with his parents and siblings.
 After attending high school, David Leder learned the trade of a merchant in his father Leon Leder’s company, which dealt in stockings and gloves.
 In 1910 he was given power of attorney in his brother-in-law’s company.
 In 1914 David Leder founded a wholesale company in Chemnitz and married Lea Laura, called Lola, Bernstein.